danielegiardiello/Prediction_performance_survival/01_predsurv_minimal_RMD.md

 information available in the data.
 When individual data of development and validation set are available, full assessment of calibration is possible.
 Calibration at fixed time point is possible when baseline hazard at fixed time point and coefficient are available.
-When only coefficients are available, assessment of calibration is limited.

 In the scenario we consider here, we can evaluate calibration only at fixed time point *t* (i.e. 5 years) since we may have baseline survival